google/palette.js/README.md

     var seq = palette('tol-sq', 10);

-`tol-sq` is a name for Pal Tol's sequential scheme.
+`tol-sq` is a name for Paul Tol's sequential scheme.
 In addition to names of schemes the function can also take group names or a list of palette names.
 For example: